endlesspint8/endlesspint8.github.io/night-night/index.md

 _The Mansion of Happiness_
 _War Is a Force that Gives Us Meaning_
 _The Return of the Soldier_
+_The Work of the Dead: A Cultural History of Mortal Remains_

 ## The Rotten Manzana